Jay-boo/Daily_motivation/README.md

+# Daily Quotes

-# Get every day a citation from a specified subject
+Get every day a new citation popping in a notification